 After conducting your search, it’s important to evaluate the results carefully.
 If there are no conflicts, your trademark may be available for registration.
 However, if there are conflicting marks, you’ll need to assess whether they pose a significant risk to your trademark application.
 Consider the following factors:

-• Similarity: Are the marks identical or just similar?
+- Similarity: Are the marks identical or just similar?
 Even slight variations can cause legal challenges.

 Conclusion

-Your trademark is trademark search protection for availability.
+Your trademark is a trademark search for protection for availability.
 Assuming you are performing the proper due trademark search for this purpose, your trademark will surely be nonblocked registered marks and distinctive.
-Blind as it appears, spidering web search engines, research for the attorney’s counsel, and an inhouse administered effort to construct the searches step by step will get you back on track.
+Blind as it appears, spidering web search engines, research for the attorney’s counsel, and an in-house administered effort to construct the searches step by step will get you back on track.
 A trademark is an investment in the future of your business, and frustration must never be exaggerated.

 1.)
 How do I perform availability of a trademark search?